Bwaffles/SatisfactoryPlanner/README.md

 - [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) - jwt bearer token for authentication
 - [EF Core 7](https://learn.microsoft.com/en-us/ef/core/) - ORM for write models

-## UI
+# Front End

+The front end consists of a React SPA built with Vite, deployed on Vercel.

-Design methodology is to use task based UI.
+The design methodology is to use task based UI.

 - https://codeopinion.com/decomposing-crud-to-a-task-based-ui/

+## Vite

+Originally the ui project was created using create react app, but it's since been abandoned and won't be updated anymore.
+I was getting more and more warnings from package vulnerabilities that I couldn't fix.
+I decided I'd migrate from CRA to Vite and using https://www.freecodecamp.org/news/how-to-migrate-from-create-react-app-to-vite/ I was able to do the migration in less than an hour.
+I was debating between Vite and a framework like Next.js.
+While I'm not necessarily against Next.js, it seemed like a lot of extra that I didn't immediately need.
+My main issue to solve was getting rid of the vulnerabilies.
+There is an article in the Next.js docs that describes how to migrate from Vite so if I ever need some new features I can just follow that and migrate again.
+For now, Vite it is.

-## Backend
+## UI Framework

+I'm using [Shadcn](https://ui.shadcn.com) and TailwindCSS for my components and styling.
+Shadcn I'm using the gray theme and I'm manually installing the components as needed.

+# Back End

 - Using a Module Monolithic architecture where the application is broken down into separate independent modules but is all deployed in a single executable.
 - The design methodology is Domain Driven Design.
 - Each module is designed using clean architecture.

-### Intent Based API
+## API

 Using intent based API instead of the typical CRUD Rest API since this application is using CQRS architecture.
 So intead of a generic edit factory method, you would have commands to edit specific pieces of information about that factory.

-Because of this, most API will be either a GET or POST request.
+API will either be a GET or a POST request.
 There's a good argument that endpoints such as `worlds/worldId/nodes/nodeId/increase-extraction-rate` could be a PATCH because it's just updating a small piece of a world node, but the thinking here is that increase-extraction-rate is the resource and the resource is a command.
 We're not exposing the resource so that it can be Created, Updated, or Deleted, we're providing explicit actions that can be performed.
 If the client wants to change information about the worldNode, we'll provide specific end points of all the available actions instead of leaving it up to the client to figure out what combination of fields can be changed and when.

 - https://codeopinion.com/is-a-rest-api-with-cqrs-possible/
 - https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling
 - https://techblog.pointsbet.com/a-structured-approach-to-designing-intent-based-apis-910ed1fc78f2

+### Authorization

-#### Authorization
+#### Permissions

 All routes need to be decorated with either `NoPermissionRequired` or `HasPermission` attribute. `NoPermissionRequired` marks a route as one that is accessible to all roles, typically this is reserved for `@me` routes since you will always have permission to access your own data. `HasPermission` requires you to state the name of the permission.
 The user making the request must have a role with the given permission or they will get a `403 Forbidden` error.

+#### World Authorization

+Any route that is accessing data specific to a world needs to be decorated with `WorldAuthorization` attribute.
+This ensures that the logged in user has access to the given world.
+Typically I've been putting the world in the route itself like `worlds/worldId/production-lines`.
+If the user making the request doesn't have access to that world they will get a `403 Forbidden` error.

-#### GET
+### GET

-200, 204, or 404 when the item wasn't found?
-I researched this for hours and I'm going to make the final decision (for now) indicated below:
+Allowed return codes are 200, 204, 404.
+Example of possible scenarios:

+- `200 Ok` with content in body of the response
-- If pioneer is found at `/pioneers/9`, return `200 Ok`.
+  - End point like `/pioneers/9` and pioneer is found
-- If pioneer is found at `/pioneers?id=9`, return `200 Ok`.
+  - End point like `/pioneers?id=9` and pioneer is found
+- `204 No Content`
-- If no pioneer is found at `/pioneers/9`, return `404 Not Found`.
+  - End point like `/pioneers?id=9` and no pioneer is found.
+- `404 Not Found`
-- If no pioneer is found at `/pioneers?id=9`, return `204 No Content`.
+  - End point like `/pioneers/9` and no pioneer is found.

 Reasoning being that `/pioneers/9` is a resource and the resource does not exist.
 There is no such thing as pioneer 9.
 How did you even get that url?
 However, if you call the pioneers collection and you want to filter to only pioneers with id of 9, then the resource of pioneers does exist but your search yielded no results.